12 Reasons to Purchase Our Geodesic Chicken Coop Kits

 Our Geodesic Chicken Coops use interlocking triangles connected together with our patented hub design.
 Our hubs are designed to be

 flexible and not crack, and are specifically made for construction, not plumbing.
-We use UV Resistant 120 lb Heavy Duty
+We only use UV Resistant 120 lb Heavy duty

 Zip Ties, with all parts guaranteed for 2 years.

 (3) EASY TO MOVE

 Our Geodesic Chicken Coops are lightweight and easy to move.
 The 10' Geodesic Chicken Coop is only 83 lbs

 in weight, and is easy to drag across the ground.
 The dome rests on rounded hubs, which keeps the struts